MialLewis/basicSetup/README.md

 # Basic Setup

-This is a repository that represent a basic, minimal, c++ project setup using cmake.
+This is a repository that represents a basic, minimal, c++ project setup using cmake and conda.
 This currently includes:
 - Creation of a `kernel` library.
 - Creation of an `api` library to expose this `kernel` library.
 - Creation of a python interface to enable access to the `api` from python.